 Restart Fail2Ban Service

-Once you have finished configuring Fail2Ban, restart the service to apply your changes:
+Restart the service to apply configuration changes:

 sudo systemctl restart fail2ban